West Virginia BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never played on BetMGM before?
-Getting started is simple.
+Never used BetMGM before?
+Getting started is easy.
 To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Simply follow our link, and the BetMGM site or app will walk you through the process.
+Just follow our link, and the BetMGM site or app will guide you through the sign-up process.

-If you're looking to bet on a game game today but want some help getting started, here's a quick primer.
-Betting the moneyline, spread, and over/under are some of the most common ways to make bets.
+If you're looking to put money on a game matchup today but want some assistance with how to get started, here's a quick primer.
+Wagering on the moneyline, spread, and over/under are some of the most common ways to make bets.
 A moneyline bet means that you think one of the teams will win the game.
 Pretty simple, right?
 If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.

-Although it can be a tad more complicated, betting against the spread can offer a better payout or better chance to win in certain situations.
+While it can be a tad more complicated, betting against the spread can provide a bigger payout or better chance to win in certain circumstances.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
 But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.

-Betting on the over/under, or point total, is a much easier way to bet.
-Just pick whether you believe the combined score of both teams will be above or below a particular number at the conclusion of the game.
+An easier way to bet is to wager on a game's over/under (or point total).
+All you have to do is pick whether you believe the combined score of both teams will be higher or lower than the set "total" at the conclusion of the game.
+It's that simple.
+As an example, let's say you bet $10 on the over (with odds of -110).
+If you pick correctly, you'd get back $19.

 Games to Bet on Today